-EXHIBIT NUMBER DESCRIPTION 3.1 Amended and Restated Certificate of Incorporation, as amended Incorporated herein by reference to Exhibit 3.1 to the Annual Report on Form 10-K for the year ended December 31, 2017.
-3.2 Second Amended and Restated By-laws of the Company Incorporated herein by reference to Exhibit 3.1 to the Current Report on Form 8-K filed December 15, 2014.
+EXHIBIT NUMBER DESCRIPTION 3.1 Amended and Restated Certificate of Incorporation, as amended Incorporated herein by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
+3.2 Second Amended and Restated By-laws of the Company Incorporated herein by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed December 15, 2014.
+3.3 Certificate of Designations of Series A Junior Participating Preferred Stock of Universal Stainless & Alloy Products, Inc. Incorporated herein by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed August 24, 2020.
 4.1 Specimen Copy of Stock Certificate for shares of Common Stock Incorporated herein by reference to Exhibit 4.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 1998.
-4.2 Form of Amended and Restated Note, dated January 21, 2016 Incorporated herein by reference to Exhibit 4.1 to the Current Report on Form 8-K filed by Universal Stainless & Alloy Products, Inc. on January 25, 2016 4.3 Description of Registrant's Securities Registered Pursuant to Section 12 of the Securities Exchange Act of 1934 Filed herewith.
-10.1 Stockholders Agreement dated as of August 1, 1994, by and among the Company and its existing stockholders Incorporated herein by reference to Exhibit 10.1 to the Annual Report on Form 10-K for the year ended December 31, 2017.
+4.2 Form of Amended and Restated Note, dated January 21, 2016 Incorporated herein by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed on January 25, 2016 4.3 Description of Registrant's Securities Registered Pursuant to Section 12 of the Securities Exchange Act of 1934 Filed herewith.
+4.4 Tax Benefits Preservation Plan, date as of August 24, 2020, by and between Universal Stainless & Alloy Products, Inc. and Continental Stock Transfer & Trust Company, as Rights Agent Incorporated herein by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed August 24, 2020.
+10.1 Stockholders Agreement dated as of August 1, 1994, by and among the Company and its existing stockholders Incorporated herein by reference to Exhibit 10.1 to the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
 10.2 Omnibus Incentive Plan Incorporated herein by reference to Appendix B of the Company's Definitive Proxy Statement dated April 25, 2012.
 10.3 Employment Agreement dated December 21, 2007 between the Company and Dennis M. Oates Incorporated herein by reference to Exhibit 10.7 to the Company's Annual Report on Form 10-K for the year ended December 31, 2007.
-10.4 Employment Agreement dated February 21, 2008 between the Company and Paul A. McGrath Incorporated herein by reference to Exhibit 10.4 to the Company's Annual Report on Form 10-K for the year ended December 31, 2007.
-10.5 Employment Agreement dated April 21, 2008 between the Company and Christopher M. Zimmer Incorporated herein by reference to Exhibit 10.7 to the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
-10.6 Employment Agreement dated August 5, 2015 between the Company and Graham McIntosh Incorporated herein by reference to Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2015.
-10.7 Employment Agreement dated April 2, 2018, between the Company and Christopher T. Scanlon Incorporated herein by reference to Exhibit 10.3 to the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2018.
-10.8 Employment Agreement dated November 5, 2018, between the Company and Alyssa H. Snider Incorporated herein by reference to Exhibit 10.8 to the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
-10.9 Form of notice of grant of restricted stock award.
+10.4 Employment Agreement dated April 21, 2008 between the Company and Christopher M. Zimmer Incorporated herein by reference to Exhibit 10.7 to the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
+10.5 Employment Agreement dated August 5, 2015 between the Company and Graham McIntosh Incorporated herein by reference to Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2015.
+10.6 Employment Agreement dated April 2, 2018, between the Company and Christopher T. Scanlon Incorporated herein by reference to Exhibit 10.3 to the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2018.
+10.7 Employment Agreement dated April 1, 2020, between the Company and John J. Arminas Filed herewith.
+10.8 Form of notice of grant of restricted stock award.
 Incorporated herein by reference to Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2012.
-10.10 Form of non-statutory stock option agreement.
+10.9 Form of non-statutory stock option agreement.
 Incorporated herein by reference to Exhibit 10.12 to the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
-E1